Joey451-OG/YT-Download/README.md

 >
 > <img width="304" alt="Playlist Warning" src="https://user-images.githubusercontent.com/60891047/225441213-089e396e-b585-4721-8119-e13da2fe3902.png">
 >

-Once your file is done downloading, a popup will apear showing the title of the youtube video you downloaded and where on your computer you saved it.
+Once your file is done downloading, a popup will appear showing the title of the youtube video you downloaded and where on your computer you saved it.
 (When downloading a playlist, this popup will only appear once the whole playlist is done downloading so please be patient.)

 <img width="1280" alt="downloaded" src="https://user-images.githubusercontent.com/60891047/225439007-7dadec6c-623e-4445-8ac7-6bd664f8f972.png">

 <img width="872" alt="file" src="https://user-images.githubusercontent.com/60891047/225439475-56294cf0-db5c-497d-bdc6-55af6150614b.png">

 ## Changing Settings
-1.3.0 Introduced the ablity to change YT Downlaod's settings by modifying the `config.yml` file.
+1.3.0 Introduced the ability to change YT Download's settings by modifying the `config.yml` file.
 Here is a breakdown on what each option does.

 This is the default state of `config.yml`
 ```yaml